DrBobo/AzureTips/Tip002/README.md

 Creating new Managed Disks from the snapshots and copying all orginal disk settings back to thew newly created Managed Disks.

 Step 4.
-Create new VM, and then attach old NIC resource(s) and attach all new disks!
+Create new VM out of modified ARM Template and "attaching" NIC and the disks!

 📢Note: The current script implementation doesn't copy all VM settings from old VM to the new VM!

 📢Note: By creating a new VM, the VM gets a new VM ID!
 Some software vendors use the VM ID as the HW key to generate software licenses.
 Check your software vendor documentation and follow the instructions to reactivate the licenses.

+## 🚀 Example

+.\'Move VM out From AZone.ps1' -subscriptionName 'Subscription Name' -location 'Azure Region Name' -sourceRG 'Source Resource Group' -targetRG 'Target Resource Group' -sourceVM 'The Virtual Machine Name'